exploratory-io/book/analytics/t_test.md

 ### "Summary" View
 "Summary" View displays the summary of the test result.

+### "Difference" View
+"Difference" View displays error bar chart of the difference between the means of the 2 categories with 95% confidence interval.
+If the confidence interval includes 0, the difference is statistically insignificant.

 ### "Error Bar" View
 "Error Bar" View displays error bar chart of means of target variable for each category with 95% confidence interval.